AlbertUnruh/WaterCard/README.md

 ### I don't want to use `poetry`...
 It's OK if you're not a poet.
-You can also use `requirements.txt`.
+You can also use `pip install -r requirements.txt`.
+(This was added because of cedrick)

 ## How To Run